Hope & Comfort’s COVID-19 Response

 Collaborating with the YMCA of Greater Boston

 When Boston Public Schools made the decision to close, many students and families wondered where they should turn for daily meals.
 Thankfully, the YMCA of Greater Boston stepped in and has been working tirelessly to provide Boston’s youth in need with free and nutritious meals.
 Students can now also access essential hygiene products from Hope & Comfort at the Y’s meal sites.
-To date, Hope & Comfort has provided nearly 20,000 hygiene products to this effort.
+To date, Hope & Comfort has provided over 265,000 hygiene products to this effort.

 Hand Washing Printables